tamerlanmustafa/YougaStudio/README.md

 - `src/components`: Contains reusable components used across the application.
 - `src/pages`: Houses different pages/views of the application.
-- `src/assets`: Stores static assets such as images and SCSS stylesheets.
-- `src/data`: Holds sample data used for populating the application with classes, instructors, and other relevant information.

 ## Technologies Used